esselltwo/gradr/README.md

 ## Documentation
 gradr.py defines a "Gradebook" object that stores student names and ids and a dictionary of scores/grades.
 It has a bunch of methods for importing names and scores, combining scores together, and exporting reports.
-It shoudl be pretty clear if you look at the code.
+It should be pretty clear if you look at the code.

 ## Formatting